yixin0829/Cayman/project-library.md

 Outside of servers, I enjoy building computers.
 I have built an AMD Threadripper system for a friend (installing watercooling for a Ryzen 2700X), as well as my own dual-boot Windows/Mac OS system on Haswell Architecture.
 In the meantime, I enjoy revamping various Apple notebooks, upgrading RAM and SSDs in pre-2010 MacBook and MacBook Pro models.

 ### Computer Server Cabinet
 This was built to complement that home media servers that I have configured.
-Built from plywood, this cabinet houses 5 servers, and well as a monitor on a swing arm.
+Built from plywood, this cabinet houses 5 servers, as well as a monitor on a swing arm.
 The unit also functions as a standing desk.

 ![Server_Cabinet1](/assets/Project_Pictures/Server_Cabinet1.jpg)
 ![Server_Cabinet2](/assets/Project_Pictures/Server_Cabinet2.jpg)